Grecil/ElegantAoC24/README.md

 # ElegantAoC24
-Elegant, Pythonic Solutions to Advent of Code 2024
+Elegant, Concise, Pythonic Solutions to Advent of Code 2024